projectcapfit/capfit/README.md

 **CapFit** is a modern fitness and activity tracking app built using **Kotlin** and powered by **Firebase**.
 The app encourages users to stay active through gamified experiences while tracking walking, cycling, and other physical activities.

-Whether you're taking your first steps toward a healthier lifestyle or you're already an active enthusiast, **FitTrack** makes your fitness journey more fun, engaging, and trackable.
+Whether you're taking your first steps toward a healthier lifestyle or you're already an active enthusiast, **CapFit** makes your fitness journey more fun, engaging, and trackable.

 ---